Audi e-tron Sportback review

 Audi has removed two centimetres of headroom from the rear seats and 45 litres of storage space from the boot.
 Still, the Sportback will swallow 615 litres of luggage in total – or 1,655 litres with the rear seats folded flat.
 Make no mistake, this is still a practical family car.

-Our first taste of the e-tron Sportback was in 55 quattro from – the mid-range offering in a three-strong line-up.
-Below it sits the entry-level 50 quattro, while above it is the e-tron S – the company’s first electric 'S' performance model.
+Our first taste of the e-tron Sportback was in 55 quattro form (pictured below) – the mid-range offering in a three-strong line-up.
+Below it sits the entry-level Sportback 50 quattro (not offered in the UK at the moment), while above it is the Sportback S – the company’s first electric 'S' performance model.

-The less powerful e-tron 50 features a 71kWh battery and a shorter (216-mile) electric range, while the 55 quattro has a larger 95kWh set-up – good for a claimed driving range of 278 miles; up from the 271 miles claimed by the squarer standard e-tron.
-More on that later.
+The less powerful Sportback 50 features a 71kWh battery and a 216-mile electric range, while the 55 quattro has a larger 95kWh set-up – good for a claimed driving range of 277 miles; up from the 271 miles claimed by the squarer standard e-tron 55.
+The Sportback S, meanwhile, will only manage 227 miles, due to its more powerful triple-motor setup.

 Performance isn’t lacking.
-With 402bhp, this stronger of the two standard Sportbacks shoots from 0-62mph in just 5.7 seconds and will keep going to 124mph flat out.
-Spend much time at this speed, however, and your range will drop like a stone.
-The permanent quattro all-wheel-drive system is enabled by a pair of asynchronous electric motors – one on each axle.
-Grip, like in the Sportbacks e-tron cousin, is very good.
+With 402bhp, the 55 shoots from 0-62mph in just 5.7 seconds and will keep going to 124mph flat out.
+Equivalent figures for the 496bhp S are 4.5 seconds to go from 0-62mph and a maximum speed of 130mph.
+Spend much time at top speed, however, and your range will drop like a stone.

-And yet for all this performance, you hear nothing.
+And yet for all this grip and performance, you hear nothing inside.
 The way Audi insulates its cars’ occupants from the outside world has always been impressive, but the engineers appear to have stepped things up a notch with the e-tron and e-tron Sportback.
 It’s genuinely one of the quietest cars we’ve ever had the pleasure of travelling in.
 The steering is direct, and the car manages to display impressive body control through bends.
-The ride is excellent on 20-inch wheels – although UK cars will get 21-inch items as standard.
+The ride is excellent on 20-inch wheels – although UK cars get 21-inch items as standard.

 Quality is exemplary, too.
 Nothing rattles, nothing shakes and the fully digital dashboard looks and feels first-rate.
 Audi has stuffed its first electric car with technology; like the conventional e-tron, our Sportback test model featured Audi’s optional digital door mirrors.
 As we found previously, however, they’re a bit of a gimmick and take persistent brain recalibration before they feel in any way normal.

-So, back to that range figure.
-You’re unlikely to get near the claimed number, apart from in near-perfect conditions.
-On the motorway, the e-tron hunkers down automatically to improve aerodynamics – but there’s no avoiding the fact that this car is nudging 2,500kg.
-We’d wager 230-240 miles on a charge is more realistic in normal driving, perhaps slightly more if you spend most of your time in stop-start traffic.
+Going back to the range figures, you’re unlikely to get near the claimed numbers, apart from in near-perfect conditions.
+On the motorway, the e-tron Sportback hunkers down automatically to improve aerodynamics – but there’s no avoiding the fact that this car is nudging 2,500kg.
+We’d wager 230-240 miles on a charge is more realistic from the 55 in normal driving – perhaps slightly more if you spend most of your time in stop-start traffic.

 Overall, the Audi e-tron Sportback takes all the best bits about the standard model – namely quality, technology and refinement, and wraps them up in a cool, coupe-styled body.
 It’s more expensive to buy, but that alone doesn’t make it a less accomplished family SUV.